See the quartz backsplash pros and cons including design options, reasons for and against, cost, and if it works with quartz countertops.

 It may turn pale or yellow, so it is not recommended for outdoor kitchens or sun-drenched rooms.

-Quartz is an engineered natural stone: Many do not believe this as a con, but a few homeowners prefer plain or all-natural stone slabs like genuine quartzite or granite.
+Quartz is an engineered natural stone: Many do not believe this is a con, but a few homeowners prefer plain or all-natural stone slabs like genuine quartzite or granite.
 Read more about quartz vs quartzite here.

-How Much Does Quartz Backsplash Cost?
+How Much Does Quartz Stone Backsplash Cost?

 On average, it starts at $65 per square foot up to $90 a square foot, rivaling marble slab prices.
 If you requested custom sizes or arrangements, expect around $200 per square foot.

-Is Quartz Backsplash Cheaper Than Tile?
+Is Quartz Cheaper Than Tile Backsplash?

 How About Quartz Countertops?